Inclusion at Pakeman

 - To liaise with other professionals.

-We recognise that SEN includes learning and mental health difficulties, emotional, social, sensory impairments, language disorders and physical disability.
+We recognise that SEND includes learning and mental health difficulties, emotional, social, sensory impairments, language disorders and physical disability.
 Children with educational special needs are identified through observation and ongoing assessment.

 For our School SEN Information Report, please click here.